Mr-Spect3r/Demo-Osint/README.md

 You can edit the `bot.py` file at any time, insert the token and chat ID of the admin.
 Now you can search the database through the Telegram bot!

 Please note that this version is a demo version of the original version!
 The original version is for sale!

+# Vip Version:

+Ability to manage accounts and add accounts via Telegram bot

+Ability to sell information with points (you can share this information) 10 points per search!

+Ability to sub-group

+Ability to ban, admin, add points

+Ability to automatically sell points

+Ability to manage the database optimally

+200GB of data is also for sale

+By: t.me/MrEsfelurm